godotengine/godot-docs/tutorials/3d/fps_tutorial/part_four.rst

 Part Overview
 -------------

-In this part we will be adding health pick ups, ammo pick ups, targets we can destroy, add support for joypads, and add the ability to change weapons with the scroll wheel.
+In this part we will be adding health pick ups, ammo pick ups, targets the player can destroy, support for joypads, and add the ability to change weapons with the scroll wheel.

 .. image:: img/PartFourFinished.png